LLNL/shroud/docs/reference.rst

   Use the C Fortran Interface provided by *Futher Interoperability with C* from Fortran 2018 (initially defined in TS29113 2012).

+F_assignment_api
+  Declare the API to be used when creating a function which overloads the assignment operator.

+  none
+      The assignment operator will not be overloaded.

+  swig
+      Use code derived from :program:`swig`.

+  rca
+      Reference counting architecture.
+      Reqires a Fortran compiler which fully supports ``FINAL``.

 F_create_bufferify_function
   Defaults to *true* which will create a C wrapper if necessary for the Fortran wrapper to call.